About the Journal

 Focus and Scope

-As an open access journal, Museum Anthropology Review is committed to the development of new approaches to scholarly communication.
-Like many other open access journals, Museum Anthropology Review seeks to rewrite the terms under which scholarship is made available in a era of dramatic technological change, breathtaking media consolidation, accelerating corporate enclosure of scholarship and scholarly publishing, deep financial strain in research libraries, and demands by diverse publics for access to knowledge and interpretive work that has often been pursued with public support and that takes, in anthropology and folklore studies especially, the life of local communities as its object.
+As a free-to-readers, free-to-authors open access journal, MAR is committed to the development of new, more equitable, approaches to scholarly communication.
+Like other non-commercial open access journals, MAR seeks to rewrite the terms under which scholarship is made available in a era of dramatic technological change, breathtaking media consolidation, accelerating corporate enclosure of scholarship and scholarly publishing, deep financial strain in research libraries, and demands by diverse publics for access to knowledge and interpretive work that has often been pursued with public support and that takes, in anthropology and folklore studies especially, the life of local communities as its object.

 Peer Review Process

-In matters of style, including the formatting of citations and references, Museum Anthropology Review follows the 16th edition of the Chicago Manual of Style (and its Author-Date system) and Merriam-Webster’s Collegiate Dictionary.
+In matters of style, including the formatting of citations and references, MAR follows the 17th edition of the Chicago Manual of Style (and its Author-Date system) and Merriam-Webster’s Collegiate Dictionary.
 Papers requiring notes should use endnotes rather than footnotes.
-Article contributions to Museum Anthropology Review generally do not exceed 8,000 words, including notes and other elements.
+Article contributions to MAR generally do not exceed 8,000 words, including notes and other elements.
 Authors wishing to submit longer works are advised to discuss their proposed projects with the editor.

 Museum Anthropology Review is published twice each year in two numbers.
 Each volume's first number should appear before midsummer, while its second number should appear before year's end.